 You can also find out more about our longer-term work on adherence, called the 'Data Observatory', by clicking here.

-Developing the intervention (month 1-14) and starting the Feasibility study (month 15-19)
+Developing the intervention (month 1-14), conducting the Feasibility study (month 15-19), and the RCT

 Planned start and end date